Marilyn Stowe: Life and career

-In 2011 Stowe was invited to participate in an Oxford Union debate, and spoke in favour of the motion "This House believes that marriage is an outdated institution”.
+In 2011, Stowe was invited to participate in an Oxford Union debate, and spoke in favour of the motion "This House believes that marriage is an outdated institution".
 She blogged for The Times and was the resident family lawyer on ITV show This Morning, for 18 months, answering legal questions phoned in by viewers.
 Stowe is the author of three books, including Divorce & Splitting Up: Advice from a top Divorce Lawyer, a guide to negotiating the legal issues in family breakdown.

-In February 2017, she sold her firm and blog to private equity investors Living Bridge and left the firm.
+In February 2017, Stowe sold her firm and blog to private equity investors Living Bridge and left the firm.

-On 22 January 2019, to mark a unique business achievement in law, she opened trading at the London Stock Exchange at the launch of the global Jewish Women’s Business Network, in the presence of Treasury Minister Liz Truss MP and other globally-based politicians and businesswomen.
+On 22 January 2019, to mark a unique business achievement in law, she opened trading at the London Stock Exchange at the launch of the global Jewish Women's Business Network, in the presence of Treasury Minister Liz Truss MP and other globally-based politicians and businesswomen.
 Following her retirement from family law, Stowe has turned her attention to philanthropy in the City of Leeds, particularly the Leeds Children’s Hospital and the refurbishment of the Oakwood Clock in Roundhay.
 In recognition of her successful legal career and philanthropy she was appointed Patron of St Gemma’s Hospice, Leeds, in 2019.

-Stowe’s unique contribution to English Law was recognised by HH Judge Barrington Black in his book The Jewish Contribution to English Law 1858 to Modern Times (Waterside Press 2021): She was listed as one of three top family law solicitors in the country, alongside Baroness Fiona Shackleton and Lady Helen Ward.
-Stowe is described as “bright, innovative and enterprising” and “a philanthropist aiding several needy organisations in Yorkshire.”
+Stowe's unique contribution to English Law was recognised by HH Judge Barrington Black in his book The Jewish Contribution to English Law 1858 to Modern Times (Waterside Press 2021): She was listed as one of three top family law solicitors in the country, alongside Baroness Fiona Shackleton and Lady Helen Ward.
+Stowe is described as "bright, innovative and enterprising" and "a philanthropist aiding several needy organisations in Yorkshire".

-In July 2024, her name was featured on Ribbons, a sculpture created by artist Pippa Hill to celebrate the achievements of women from Leeds.
-Located at Quarry Hill near Leeds Playhouse, Ribbons bears the names of 383 local women, all nominated for their personal and professional achievements.
+Her name is one of those featured on the sculpture Ribbons, unveiled in 2024.

 In September 2025, Stowe Family Law became one of the UK's Top 100 largest law firms, the first founded by and named after a woman to reach this milestone.

 Personal life

-Stowe has been married to fellow solicitor Grahame Stowe, a part time Tribunal Judge for over 30 years.
+Stowe has been married to fellow solicitor Grahame Stowe, a part-time tribunal judge, for more than 30 years.
 Their son Benjamin Stowe is a family solicitor based in Central London.